Orange County Limited Conservatorship

 If your child is 18 and has a developmental disability, a limited conservatorship may be the correct legal tool to facilitate his or her daily activities and/or financial needs.
 Mortensen & Reinheimer, PC can help.
 Call us at (714) 384-6053 or contact us online to schedule a consultation with an Orange County limited conservatorship attorney at our office.

-Limited Conservatorships for Adult Children with Developmental Disabilities
+Adult Children with Developmental Disabilities

 Developmental disabilities include the following:

 What are the Two Types of Limited Conservatorship?

 - A limited conservator of the person assists in the limited conservatee’s personal needs, including: execution of contracts, consenting to medical treatment, reviewing mail, medical records, confidential papers, education, residence, controlling social and sexual contacts, and marriage

 - A limited conservator of the estate assists in the limited conservatee’s financial needs, including: paying bills, locating and taking control of assets, collecting income, making a budget, investing, inventorying assets to court, and accounting